kenmo-pb/includes/README.md

 # PureBasic Includes
 A variety of useful Include Files for PureBasic projects

-Most of these come from my own projects, some were written for the PB forums, and some were never used for anything.
-Feel free to use, modify, and share.
+Most of these come from my own projects, others were written for the PB forums, and some were never used at all.
+Feel free to borrow, modify, and share.
 No credit required.

 *All files are "EnableExplicit safe" and "Multiple-include safe"*